50 Fun Things to Do to Cool Off in NYC This Summer with Kids

 38. Head to the gorgeous Barretto Point Park in the Bronx to visit the Floating Pool, NYC's only pool on a barge.
 FREE

 39. Enjoy stunning views of the George Washington Bridge and a destination playground with a visit to the shade-draped Fort Washington Park Playground.
 FREE

-40. Embark on one of the most family-friendly boat rides in New York harbor.
-For some really wet fun, hop on the Beast or Shark Speedboats, which both zip you around New York Harbor splashing you the whole way.
+40. Embark on one of the family-friendly boat rides in New York harbor.
+For some really wet fun, hop on the Beast speedboat, which zips you around New York Harbor splashing you the whole way.

 42. Register for no-cost swimming lessons at public pools throughout the city.
 FREE

 The Nautical Museum is a must on your trip to City Island.
 Photo by Suzanne Cort